msess/msess.github.io/README.md

 We serve to represent all students enrolled in Mechatronic Systems Engineering Program offered at SFU Surrey Campus.

 ## Docs
 Written by anjan@momi.ca.
 Please email him if these need things added or you have any questions.
+If you are a new VP services please read and understand all of these.
+Keep these updated as you fix things.
+Clarify and add things I may have missed.
+Documentation is very important and your work may be useless to a future VP Services if you do not document well.
+I have included notes in these guides on what you should do as soon as you are appointed as a VP services and what you should do when you are leaving the position.

 - Installing jekyll (Documenting soon)
 - [Learn git workflow for this project](https://github.com/msess/msess.github.io/blob/master/CONTRIBUTING.md)